Husk (comics): Generation X

 From the series' beginning in 1994 until its cancellation at issue #75 in 2001, Husk was a member of the junior X-Men team Generation X, where she earned a reputation as a workaholic, constantly trying to prove herself fit for the main team.
 She also develops a troubled relationship with her antisocial teammate Chamber.
-Towards the end of the team's existence, Paige became the group's computer expert and develops an interest in environmental issues.
+Towards the end of the team's existence she became the group's computer expert and developed an interest in environmental issues.

 After the breakup of Generation X, Husk joins Banshee's militant X-Corps, along with other Gen X members, to keep an eye on him.
 This does not end well, with Banshee's more criminal charges staging a coup and the Gen X members having to take down the Blob.

 X-Men

 She later joined the X-Men in Chuck Austen's 2001 revamp of Uncanny X-Men and was placed in a controversial relationship with the long-time X-Man Archangel, as Husk was 19 years old and several years Archangel's junior.

 The two took an extended leave of absence.
-Archangel launched a charity called "Mutantes Sans Frontières" in Zanzibar, a reference to Médecins Sans Frontières ("Doctors Without Borders"), where the two proceeded to help stop a coup with the aid of Professor X's newest charges from nearby Genosha.
+Archangel launched a charity called "Mutantes Sans Frontières" in Zanzibar, a reference to Médecins Sans Frontières (Doctors Without Borders), where the two proceeded to help stop a coup with the aid of Professor X's newest charges from nearby Genosha.

 Her younger brother Jay later joined the new New Mutants team under the codename Icarus.
 Her sister Melody also joined the school as Aero after discovering she could fly.
 Melody has since been depowered after M-Day, although Paige herself retains her powers.
 Icarus was later killed following the events of M-Day, in a confrontation with the anti-mutant activist William Stryker and his army.
 The resulting battles also take the lives of dozens of other students.

-She is most often seen in the current New X-Men title while tending to the wounded.
-In her last major appearance, she attended the funeral of her little brother.
+She is most often seen in the New X-Men title while tending to the wounded.
+In her last major appearance, she attended Icarus' funeral.